asierabreu/spark-course/README.md

 ## Hands-On Labs

-These labs will be executed using a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine).
+These labs will be executed using the [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) created in the Minimal Setup.
 The VM runs a Linux Ubuntu 16.0.4 OS and has pre-installed the following software packages:

 1. Java Open JDK 1.8
 2. Apache Spark 2.2.0 (including Hadoop 2.6)